 Dramatic reports of methane migration in the water supply have become famous across the country, particularly since many of these articles feature videos of water catching on fire due to high levels of methane gas in the water.

 Our attorneys at O'Malley & Langan Law Offices are well aware of the environmental problems associated with fracking and methane migration.
 That's because our experienced Pennsylvania fracking attorneys have successfully handled numerous cases and attorney Todd J. O'Malley serves as one of co-chairs of the Gas Drilling/Fracking Litigation Group.

 The legal team at O'Malley & Langan has extensive experience successfully handling cases involving oil and gas development, water contamination, nuisance, and lease cases to verdict.
 Attorney Todd J. O'Malley has been invited to speak throughout the country about this topic.

 If you believe your drinking water has been contaminated due to methane migration or other consequences of hydraulic fracking in Pennsylvania, contact us today.
 Call (800) 817-2667 or schedule a free case consultation online.

-With offices in Towanda, Scranton, Pittston and Hazelton, O'Malley & Langan Law Offices handle cases throughout Pennsylvania, including the counties of Lackawanna, Luzerne, Bradford, Schuylkill, Lehigh, Monroe, Wyoming and Wayne.
+With offices in Towanda, Scranton, and Pittston, O'Malley & Langan Law Offices handle cases throughout Pennsylvania, including the counties of Lackawanna, Luzerne, Bradford, Schuylkill, Lehigh, Monroe, Wyoming and Wayne.